-- Specific advice as to when to seek medical review.
+- Specific advice as to the action to take if asthma deteriorates:

-- Ensure that all team members who are on board are convinced by the benefits of providing written action plans and offering consistent advice.
+- Ensure that all team members are convinced by the benefits of providing written action plans and are offering consistent advice.

 - Consider which patients to target - sometimes targeting those who are likely to benefit the most (ie those with poorly controlled, moderate or severe asthma) via diagnostic or prescription term searches is more realistic initially.
 Changes in control markers can be audited to review progress.